b1onicle-dev/password-generator/README.md

 *   **Linux:** `./passwordgen` (or whatever the executable is named)
 *   **Windows:** `passwordgen.exe`

-Use the slider to set the desired password length and check the boxes for the character types you want to include.
-Click "Generate" to create a new password.
-Click "Copy" to copy it to your clipboard.
+Navigate through the tabs:

+*   **Generate:** Use the slider and checkboxes to configure password options.
+Click "Generate".
+Use the "Copy" button to copy the password.
+The strength indicator will update automatically.
+*   **History:** View previously generated passwords.
+Click the delete icon next to a password to remove it individually.
+Use the "Clear History" button at the bottom to remove all entries (respects the confirmation setting).
+*   **Settings:** Adjust application theme, history limit, confirmation preference, and custom symbols.
+*   **About:** View application version, developer info, and a link to the GitHub repository.

 ## Contributing